 Under the Ball: Under the ball is a phrase used to describe when a player is below the ball

 Un-sportsmanlike Behavior: Unsportsmanlike behavior is any behavior by a player that is not considered to be within the spirit of the game

 USSF: USSF stands for the United States Soccer Federation.
 The USSF was founded in 1913 and is the governing body for soccer in the United States

 USYSA: USYSA stands for the United States Youth Soccer Association USYSA is the governing body for youth soccer in the United States

-Volley: A volley is a skill of kicking the ball while it is in the air.
-To volley effectively a players timing must be perfect
+Volley: A volley is the skill of kicking the ball while it is in the air.
+To volley effectively a player’s timing must be perfect

 Wall: A wall refers to a line of players who position themselves in front of the goal they are defending at a free-kick